Currently, in the TPR2

 the Find Usages Query.

-containing Top Component is "XML Schema Usages".
-Each tab is
+The explorer is patterned after the Java refactoring Find Usages window.
+The containing Top Component is "XML Schema Usages".
+Each tab is "Find Schema Usages".

 Logical view: